 Lead with dessert and plan an ice cream social.
 Round up your favorite milk and plant-based ice cream, go wild with toppings (from toasted nuts to gummy bears, sprinkles to cacao nibs, mochi bits and chocolate sauce), and don't forget the cherries.
 If you're keen, you could also blend up a boozy milkshake for those who want to partake in alcohol.
 Enjoy while watching a movie, or take the event outdoors if the weather is ideal.

-Taylor K. Sales of Nonalcoholic Booze are on the Rise — and it Reveals a Dark Truth About Social-Media Surveillance Culture.
+Sales of Nonalcoholic Booze are on the Rise — and it Reveals a Dark Truth About Social-Media Surveillance Culture.
 Business Insider.
 February 14, 2019.